railsgirls-bne/railsgirls-bne.github.io/_posts/2016-07-15-sinatra-app-nitrous.markdown

 cd code/railsgirls
 {% endhighlight %}

-If a any point you are unsure of which folder you are in when inside the terminal window, simply type `pwd` to find out which directory you are in.
+If at any point you are unsure of which folder you are in (when inside the terminal window}, simply type `pwd` and the directory you are currently in will be displayed.
 Alternatively ask a mentor if unsure.

 Note you must save all files in nitrous (`command ⌘ + s`(mac), `control + s`(windows and linux) or menu options `File -> Save`)

 Lets open the README.md file we just created in the steps above.
 The `.md` extension means that this is a MarkDown file.
 A readme file is useful for documenting what your application does, and how a developer can setup their environment to develop or run your application.

-- [ ] Double click the `README.md` in the nitrous file explorer to open it.
+- Double click the `README.md` in the nitrous file explorer to open it.
-- [ ] Replace the contents of the file with your description.
+- Replace the contents of the file with your description.
-- [ ] Save the file.
+- Save the file.

 eg.
 ```